-Dr. Kling served as a senior economist at Freddie Mac from 1986 to 1994.
-He was an economist on the staff of the Board of Governors of the Federal Reserve System from 1980 to 1986.
-Previously, he started Homefair, one of the first commercial websites on the Internet.
-He has taught economics and statistics at Berman Hebrew Academy in Rockville, MD, and economics for the citizen at George Mason University.
+Previously, Kling served as a senior economist at Freddie Mac and a staff economist on the Board of Governors of the Federal Reserve System.
+He started Homefair, one of the first commercial websites on the Internet.
+He also has taught economics and statistics at Berman Hebrew Academy in Rockville, MD, and the Economics for the Citizen course at George Mason University.